haumeamagma/NBCU01/intro/AEM/README.md

-# SAP Integration Suite, advanced event mesh
+# SAP Integration Suite, Advanced Event Mesh configuration (for your information only)

 ## Service Description